-Acknowledging migraine is not just a headache
+Not just a headache

 In the US, June is National Migraine Awareness Month and in the UK, the first week of September is Migraine Awareness Week.
-I’ve been doing a lot this month to raise awareness, but I realized I’ve been preaching to the choir on migraine-focused blogs, websites and Facebook pages.
+I’ve been doing a lot this month to raise awareness, but I realized I’ve been preaching to the choir on migraine-focused blogs, websites, and Facebook pages.

-To those without migraine
+To those without it

 So I’m writing this letter to all of those without migraine.
 Though you may not personally suffer from the illness, there’s no doubt you know someone who does.
 If this letter had touched you at all, please let them know that you understand migraine is not just a headache.
 They may brush you off — that’s what you learn to do when you have an illness that’s so often viewed as an excuse — but I guarantee they will take your words to heart.
 And I hope you will, too.